oleg-koval/semantic-release-npm-github-publish/readme.md

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->

-> Semantic-release Plugin for easy publishing to NPM, Github or Github Package Registry.
+> Semantic-release shareable configuration for easy publishing to NPM, Github or Github Package Registry.

 TODO (oleg-koval) [2019-12-01] Add more sections.